Corner Country Explorer

 This morning after breakfast, we’ll meet our guide and embark on a unique journey through the vibrant daily life of rural Cambodia, immersing yourself in the authentic experiences of the villages surrounding the majestic Bakong temple.
 Hop aboard a traditional Tuk-Tuk and set off along the red dirt roads, veering away from the beaten path to explore the lesser-known corners and villages of this captivating region, including a stop at a local fish market.
 Engage with the friendly vendors, discover local delicacies, and get a glimpse into the lives of the villagers.

-We’ll continue our cultural immersion with a visit to a pagoda for a traditional Monk Blessing ceremony, where you’ll be an onlooker to the sacred rituals performed by the monks, before receiving your own blessing to bring cleansing and good fortune.
-Next, we head to the awe-inspiring Bakong temple, a testament to the architectural brilliance of the Angkorian era and surrounded by a moat and lush vegetation.
+We’ll start our cultural immersion with a visit to a pagoda for a traditional Monk Blessing ceremony, where you’ll be an onlooker to the sacred rituals performed by the monks, before receiving your own blessing to bring cleansing and good fortune.
+Next, we’ll head to the awe-inspiring Bakong temple, a testament to the architectural brilliance of the Angkorian era and surrounded by a moat and lush vegetation.
 Constructed by the third Angkorian-era king as his state-temple, Bakong represents the first application of the temple-mountain architectural formula on a grand scale and set the architectural tone for the next 400 years.

-There are many activities in Siem Reap that might interest you today – use your 3-day pass and return to the Angkor Archaeological Park for further exploration; visit the marvellous Angkor National Museum not far from our hotel; learn about the amazing mine rats at APOPO, an organisation that trains rats to detect mines for clearing – A HeroRAT can search an area the size of a tennis court in 30 minutes – a human with a metal detector can take up to 4 days; or you might like to spend time at The Fair Trade Village, a handicraft centre dedicated to authentic Cambodian arts, crafts and traditional techniques dating back more than seven centuries.
+From here, we’ll return to town and learn about the amazing, life-saving work of APOPO, an organisation that trains rats to detect mines for clearing.
+A HeroRAT can search an area the size of a tennis court in just 30 minutes, something it would take a human with a metal detector up to four days to achieve.
+Alternatively, you might like to spend time at The Fair Trade Village, a handicraft centre dedicated to authentic Cambodian arts, crafts and traditional techniques dating back more than seven centuries.

-Overnight: Tree lined Urban Resort (B, D)
+Overnight: Treeline Urban Resort (B, D)

 Our tour ends after breakfast today.
 For those flying out, airport transfers will be provided to suit your flight departure times.

-12 nights’ accommodation in centrally located premium hotels
+11 nights of accommodation in centrally located premium hotels

 Breakfast daily, 8 lunches, 8 dinners

-Airport transfers on arrival and departure
+Private airport transfers on arrival and departure

 The best train trips possible, private luxury coach for off-train travel, guided walking where suitable, and other appropriate and appealing options to make exploration easy